Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Abstract

 \section{Abstract}

-This work introduces a sequential convex programming framework to solve general non-linear, finite-dimensional stochastic optimal control problems, where uncertainties are modeled by a multidimensional Wiener process.
-We provide sufficient conditions for the convergence of the method.
-Moreover, we prove that when convergence is achieved, sequential convex programming finds a candidate locally-optimal solution for the original problem in the sense of the stochastic Pontryagin Maximum Principle.
-We then leverage these properties to design a practical numerical method for solving non-linear stochastic optimal control problems based on a deterministic transcription of stochastic sequential convex programming.
+This work introduces a sequential convex programming framework \firstRev{for} non-linear, finite-dimensional stochastic optimal control, where uncertainties are modeled by a multidimensional Wiener process.
+We prove that \firstRev{any accumulation point of the sequence of iterates generated by sequential convex programming is} a candidate locally-optimal solution for the original problem in the sense of the stochastic Pontryagin Maximum Principle. \firstRev{Moreover, we provide sufficient conditions for the existence of at least one such accumulation point.} We then leverage these properties to design a practical numerical method for solving non-linear stochastic optimal control problems based on a deterministic transcription of stochastic sequential convex programming.